sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Generate the ISO boot image

-Boot each type of node to determine:
+First, boot each type of node in your env. to determine:
-- Primary interface name, e.g. ens192
+- Primary NIC name, e.g. ens192
-- Primary mac address
+- Primary NIC mac address

 Use the network interface name and its mac address to configure the install-config.yaml file